DebtCare Review

 How long does the process usually take?

 The setup phase is much shorter than the repayment phase.
-DebtCare says approved consumers can receive a provisional repayment plan within five days, says the restructuring work begins once you officially become a client, and gives an average overall time frame of about 60 months, with other public copy referring to 36 to 60 months in many cases.
+DebtCare says approved consumers can receive a provisional repayment plan within five days and indicates that the overall term depends on what you owe and what you can afford to repay each month.

 What fees should you ask about before signing?

 Ask for the full fee structure in writing, not just the reduced monthly figure.
-Start with administration, restructuring, after-care, PDA, and legal fees, then ask whether any post-completion or cancellation-related fees could still arise in your case.
+Start with application, administration, restructuring, legal, after-care, and PDA-related costs, then ask whether any cancellation, transfer, or post-completion charges could still arise in your case.

 Can you leave debt review early if you change your mind?